KarolisJasad/Sketchfab-GUI/README.md

 The appliaction allows us to upload multiple models simultaneously rather than uploading 1 by 1 in their website.

 # Setup
+Insert your api-key in line 16 to show proper categories in GUI ( To-do, need to be updated to take it differently ).
 Install required dependencies and run the script or build it. setup.py build